 LiMPETS Field Trips are available to teachers who have already attended a LiMPETS teacher workshop.
 Please note the following guidelines before scheduling a field trip:

+Sandy Beach Monitoring field trips are available for grades and up.
 Sandy Beach Monitoring must occur on a falling tide.
 Please consider the NOAA tide chart before requesting a field trip date and time.
-A maximum of 30 students can monitor at a time.
-Allow at least 1 hour to complete monitoring.

 Bus Scholarship Request